知识库

 The Statistics tab of Site Audit provides users with additional useful reports about the pages crawled within their Site Audit project.
 The tab contains reports on the following metrics:

-Pages Markup
+Markup Types

-• Schema.org (microdata)
+• Schema.org (Microdata)

 • Schema.org (JSON-LD)